 Nick didn't bother to hide his surprise.
 "And you're being so cool about this, why?"
 His eyes narrowed.
 "I gave everyone a hard time.
 Never believed you'd pull it off."

 Ella tilted her head to the side.
-"Look, you weren't afraid to say what everyone else was—deep down where it gets you—afraid to say.
+"Look, you weren't afraid to say what everyone else was afraid—deep down where it gets you—to say.
 That we were all insane to even try.
 You took on all the doubt so we could make it happen."
 She waited a beat.
 "Just to prove you wrong."

 Nick snorted softly.
 "Wow.
 I had no idea how big of a role I played."